-Those that regularly work at least 20 hours per week are eligible for the full benefits package, including medical insurance, dental insurance, vision insurance, paid time off, parental leave, retirement plan, income protection, and disability insurance.
+Those that work 20 hours per week are eligible for the full benefits package, including medical insurance, dental coverage, vision insurance, paid time off, parental leave, retirement plan, income protection, and disability insurance.

 See what jobs are currently available on the IKEA careers page.

 Costco, a chain of big-box stores, is one of the largest retailers in the world.
-It’s also known as an excellent place to work.
+It’s also known as a great place to work.

-For a list of current open positions at Costco, visit the Costco jobs page.
+For a list of open positions at Costco, visit the Costco jobs page.

 We’ve also written up some tips to help you land a job with this employer.

-Many of the reviews of Chipotle rave about the free food that employees get, but fortunately, that’s not the only perk.
+Many of the reviews for Chipotle rave about the free food that employees get, but fortunately, that’s not the only perk.

-Chipotle offers medical, dental, and vision insurance for all of its part-time employees.
+Chipotle offers medical, dental, and vision coverage for all of its part-time employees.

-Most open positions at Chipotle are in food service, but there are also some office jobs available.
+Most open positions at Chipotle are in food service, but some office jobs are also available.
 To find and apply for Chipotle jobs, visit the Chipotle careers page.

 REI is a retailer of sporting goods, camping gear, travel equipment, and clothing.
 Based on employee reviews, it’s considered one of the top 50 best places to work in the U.S.